 Over the last 12 months, Brambles's shares have ranged in value from as little as $9.119 up to $12.3641.
 A popular way to gauge a stock's volatility is its "beta".

 Beta measures a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Brambles's is 0.6573.
 This would suggest that Brambles's shares are less volatile than average (for this exchange).

 Brambles Limited operates as a supply-chain logistics company.
 The company operates through CHEP North America and Latin America; CHEP Europe, Middle East, Africa and India; and CHEP Australia, New Zealand and Asia, excluding India segments.
 It engages in the pooling of unit-load equipment and associated services, focusing on the outsourced management of pallets, crates, and containers.
-The company serves customers in the fast-moving consumer goods, fresh produce, beverage, retail, and general manufacturing industries in the Americas, Europe, Australia, and internationally.
+The company serves customers in the fast-moving consumer goods, fresh produce, beverage, retail, and general manufacturing industries.
 Brambles Limited was founded in 1875 and is based in Sydney, Australia.